cosmology-tech/design-challenge/README.md

 ## Introduction

 Welcome to the design challenge for Cosmology!
 We're excited to see your creativity and skills in action.
-This challenge is an opportunity for you to showcase your ability to innovate while adhering to the stylistic elements of our existing website, [cosmology.zone](https://cosmology.zone), and our [Brand Kit](https://cosmology.zone/company/brand-kit)
+This challenge is an opportunity for you to showcase your ability to innovate while adhering to the stylistic elements of our existing website, [cosmology.zone](https://cosmology.zone), and our [Brand Kit](https://cosmology.zone/company/brand-kit) which is using [Interchain UI](https://cosmology.zone/products/interchain-ui)

 ## Challenge Overview